ChristK/workHORSE_app_dockerfile/README.md

 # workHORSE app (stable) dockerfile

-This repo hosts the dockerfile for the deployment of the stable version of [workHORSE app](https://github.com/ChristK/workHORSE/).
+This repo hosts the dockerfile for the deployment of the [workHORSE app](https://github.com/ChristK/workHORSE/).

 Every time a change is pushed on this repo a new docker container is built automatically at dockerhub.